vincent/recast.js/GETTING_STARTED.md

-# Welcome to the recast.js wiki!

 # What is this all about

-Recast.js is meant to be used with a file describing a scene geometry.
+In a game context, Recast.js is meant to be used with a file describing a scene geometry.
 Using the [recastnavigation](https://github.com/memononen/recastnavigation) library, it will deduce a navigation mesh - a set of polygons on which your characters can move.

-Once this navigation mesh is computed, it is possible to use builtin pathfinding operations like "find the shortest path between point A and point B", taking into account various user-defined parameters like obstacles, slopes, and off-mesh connections.
+Once this navigation mesh is computed, it is possible to use built-in pathfinding operations like "find the shortest path between point A and point B", taking into account various user-defined variables like obstacles, slopes, and off-mesh connections.

 If you decide to use it to animate your scene characters, it also provides a complete crowd system capable of managing all your characters movements using per-characters settings (speed, radius, ...)

 # Getting started